quii/learn-go-with-tests/mocking.md

 Our `CountdownOperationsSpy` implements both `io.Writer` and `Sleeper`, recording every call into one slice.
 In this test we're only concerned about the order of operations, so just recording them as list of named operations is sufficient.

-We can now add a sub-test into our test suite.
+We can now add a sub-test into our test suite which verifies our sleeps and prints operate in the order we hope

 ```go
 t.Run("sleep before every print", func(t *testing.T) {